great-lakes-ai-lab/cnbs-predictor/README.md

 Fitzpatrick, L., Jones, D.C., McAnear, M., Mroczka, B., Hong, Y., & Fry, L. (2024).
 Improving Subseasonal to Annual Water Level Forecasts in the North American Great Lakes Using Machine Learning.
 American Geophysical Union 2024 Fall Meeting, Washington D.C., Presentation. [https://doi.org/10.22541/essoar.173758147.79259133/v1](https://doi.org/10.22541/essoar.173758147.79259133/v1)

+### Individual Contributors
+Thank you to all the individuals who have contributed to `cnbs-predictor`!
+You can see a full list of our contributors here: [Contributors](https://github.com/great-lakes-ai-lab/cnbs-predictor/graphs/contributors).
+With a special thanks to Matt McAnear for foundational contributions to the MVP of this project!

 ## Acknowledgements

 `cnbs-predictor` is powered by institutional collaboration from: